 speaker

 Chief Financial Officer

-you, Humberto.
+Thank you, Humberto.
 Good morning, everyone.
-Our second quarter, 2024, revenues were 457.1 million, a .4% increase when compared to the same period of last year, mainly due to increased sales of concrete, mortar, pavement, and precast, as Humberto mentioned before.
-Gross profit increased 5.9%, achieving 161.6 million, mainly due to lower production costs as we discontinue the use of imported clinker and maximize the use of our new and more efficient kiln in Pacasmayo, as well as lower cost of raw material, mainly the coal.
-Consolidated evita increased .1% this quarter compared to the same period of last year, mainly due to these efficiencies, as well as to increase revenues.
-For the first six months of the year, revenues increased .3% when compared to the same period of 2023.
-Gross profit for the first six months of the year increased .1% when compared to the same period of previous year, mainly due to the efficiencies derived from our optimization capacity, as well as lower cost of raw material.
-Likewise, evita increased 8.1%, and the evita margin increased 1.7 percentage points for the first six months of the year when compared to the same period of last year.
-Turning to operating expenses, administrative expenses increased 6% in the second quarter of 2024 and .1% in the six months 2024 compared to the same period of last year, mainly due to a slight increase in personal expenses and property taxes.
-Selling expenses increased .5% and .2% in the second quarter of 2024 and the sixth month of 2024 compared to the same period of last year, mainly due to increased software and licenses, third-party services, and personal expenses.
-Moving on to the different segments, sales of during the first six months of the year compared to the same period of last year, respectively, mainly due to a decrease in demand from the self-construction segment.
-However, gross margin increased 3.7 percentage points during the second quarter of this year and 4.4 percentage points during the first six months of the year when compared to the second quarter of 2023 and the first six months of last year, respectively, mainly due to the cost optimization to relate to our optimized clean-care capacity and more favorable raw material costs, as mentioned before.
-During this quarter, we are glad to report that sales of concrete, pavement, and mortar increased .1% during the second quarter of this year and 82% during the first six months of the year when compared to the second quarter of 2023 and the first six months of 2023, mainly due to increased sales of concrete and pavement to the Pewter Airport project.
-Gross margin in the second quarter of 2024 was in line with the same period of last year.
-Sales of precast materials also increased .2% this quarter and .2% during the first six months of this year compared to the second quarter and the six months of last year, respectively, mainly due to increased public sector investment.
-Gross margin increased 21.3 and 19.9 percentage points in the second quarter and the first six months of the year compared to the same period of last year, mainly due to higher dilution of fixed costs as volume increased.
-End profit decreased .4% this quarter compared to the same period of last year, mainly due to a one off exchange rate gain in the second quarter of 2023 due to the completion of our Pacas Mario plant project as the equipment was paid in euros.
+Our second quarter 2024 revenues were $457.1 million, a 3.4% increase when compared to the same period of last year, mainly due to increased sales of concrete, mortar, pavement, and precast, as Humberto mentioned before.
+Gross profit increased 5.9%, achieving $161.6 million, mainly due to lower production costs as we discontinued the use of imported clinkers and maximize the use of our new and more efficient kiln in Pacasmayo, as well as lower cost of raw material, mainly the coal.
+Consolidated Evita increased 6.1% this quarter compared to the same period of last year, mainly due to these efficiencies, as well as to increased revenues.
+For the first six months of the year, revenues increased 1.3% when compared to the same period of 2023.
+Gross profit for the first six months of the year increased 7.1% when compared to the same period of previous year, mainly due to deficiencies derived from our optimization capacity, as well as lower cost of raw material.
+Likewise, EBITDA increased 8.1% and the EBITDA margin increased 1.7 percentage points for the first six months of the year when compared to the same period of last year.
+Turning to operating expenses, administrative expenses increased 6% in the second quarter of 2024 and 2.1% in the six months 2024 compared to the same period of last year, mainly due to a slight increase in personal expenses and property taxes.
+Selling expenses increased 11.5% and 10.2% in the second quarter of 2024 and the sixth month of 2024, compared to the same period of last year, mainly due to increased software and licenses, third-party services, and personal expenses.
+Moving on to the different segments, sales of cement decreased 3.6% in the second quarter of 2024 and 4.1% during the first six months of the year, compared to the same period of last year, respectively, mainly due to increased demand from the self-construction segment.
+However, gross margin increased 3.7 percentage points during the second quarter of this year and 4.4 percentage points during the first six months of the year, when compared to the second quarter of 2023 and the first six months of last year, respectively. due to the cost optimization related to our optimized clean-care capacity and more favorable raw material costs, as mentioned before.
+During this quarter, we are glad to report that sales of concrete, pavement, and mortar increased 91.1% during the second quarter of this year and 82% during the first six months of the year, when compared to the second quarter of 2023 and the first six months of 2023, mainly due to increased sales of concrete and pavement to the Pewter Airport project.
+Gross profit or gross margin in the second quarter of 2024 was in line with the same period of last year.
+Sales of precast materials also increased 68.2% this quarter and 46.2% during the first six months of this year. compared to the second quarter and the six months of last year, respectively, mainly due to increased public sector investments.
+Gross margin increased 21.3 and 19.9 percentage points in the second quarter and the first six months of the year, compared to the same period of last year, mainly due to higher dilution of fixed costs as volume increased.
+End profit decreased 15.4% this quarter compared to the same period of last year, mainly due to a one-off exchange rate gain in the second quarter of 2023 due to the completion of our Pacas Mayo grant project, as the equipment was paid in euros.
 During the first six months of the year, net profit remained in line with the same period of last year.
-In terms of debt, our net debt to the VITA ratio was 3.1 times, which is a level with respect to sustained and progressively decreased as the VITA increases, we currently do not plan to incur in additional debts.
-To summarize this quarter's results show the benefits of our continued focus on cost management and operational efficiencies and efficiencies allow to capitalize on profitability beyond top line growth.
+In terms of debt, Our net debt to EBITDA ratio was 3.1 times, which is a level we expect to sustain and progressively decrease as EBITDA increases.
+We currently do not plan to incur any additional debts.
+To summarize, this quarter's results show the benefits of our continued focus on cost management and operational efficiencies, and efficiencies allow us to capitalize on profitability beyond top-line growth.
 We are confident that we will continue delivering positive results during the following quarters.
 Operator, can we please now open the line for questions?

+speaker